Contentful Personalization & Analytics

 })

 That value initializes the SDK locale state, sets the default Experience API request locale, and provides the default event context locale.
 If locale is omitted, the Experience API locale query is omitted by default.
-Event payloads can still use the event-builder fallback required by the event schemas.
+Event payloads still include context.locale: 'en-US' when neither an SDK locale nor an event payload locale is available, because the event schemas require a locale.

 Web, React Web, React Native, iOS, and Android keep live locale state: